-- a) Students must complete MATH 1550 and MATH 1552 or their equivalents. - b) Students must complete at least three but no more than four other mathematics courses numbered 2057 or above.
-At least six of these hours must be numbered 3000 or above. - Students must attain a grade point average of at least 2.0 in the courses applied toward the minor. - d) MATH 1021, 1022, 1030, 1100, 2011, and 3012 cannot be applied toward the minor.
+- a) Students must complete MATH 1550 and MATH 1552 or their equivalents. - b) Students must complete at least nine additional hours of mathematics courses numbered 2057 or above.
+At least six of these hours must be numbered 3000 or above. - Students must attain a grade point average of at least 2.0 in the courses applied toward the minor.